famousj/the-little-hooner/hooner.md

 According to the rules of `|=` the next thing should be the arguments for the function.

-KM: Let's go with "arguments" instead of "parameters"

 **Q:** What are the arguments?

 **A:** `l=(list)`